 If after completing the research project in History 392 or 390 and having the grade filed for that course, the student and the supervising professor agree that more work will produce adequate improvement and learning, you may, with the official permission of the instructor form filed in the History Office, take History 397, Historical Writing Tutorial (1.5 hours) to improve your work.
 Credit for History 397 does not count toward the major.

-Majors may include within the required 27 hours up to 6 hours of advanced placement or comparable work and up to 6 hours of any combination of independent study and directed reading other than the hours earned in History 397.
+Majors may include within the required 27 hours up to 6 hours of advanced placement or comparable work and up to 6 hours of any combination of HST 395 Internship, HST 398 Individual Study, and HST 399 Directed Reading other than the hours earned in History 397.
 Students must take at least 15 hours of class work at Wake Forest University and have a GPA of 2.0 in history to graduate with the major.
 Courses that a student elects to take pass/fail do not count toward the major.